Example: A Simple Linear Model for Air Quality

 ../../_images/linear_pa_6_0.svg

-The scatter plot shows a linear relationship between the measurements from these two kinds of instruments.
+This scatter plot shows a linear relationship between the measurements from these two kinds of instruments.
 The model that we want to fit has the following form:

-\[ PA \approx \theta_0 + \theta_1 AQ,\]
+\[ PA \approx \theta_0 + \theta_1 AQ\]

 where \(PA\) refers to the PurpleAir average daily measurement and \(AQ\) to its partner AQS measurement.

-Since pandas.Series objects have built-in methods to compute SDs and correlation coefficients, we can quickly define functions that calculate the best fitting line.
+Since pandas.Series objects have built-in methods to compute SDs and correlation coefficients, we can quickly define functions that calculate the best-fitting line:

 def theta_1(x, y):